addiks/einsicht/README.md

 made to be used with modern window-managers that allow for efficient management of many SDI windows.

+Note: I have not yet figured out a final name for this editor.
+      There is a ~80% chance that this will be renamed in the near future, I just have not figured out what I want to name it.
+Candidates are:
+* Sdiide (Single-Document-Interface Integrated-Development-Environment)
+* qtedit (A small editor written in QT)
+* addiks-edit (It's an editor written for and by me)
+* ???

 ## Implementation
 This project is written in Python, using Pyside6/Qt6 as the UI framework.
 Every open document runs in it's own process, communication between